High-speed quantum networking by ship

 Quantum communication will strengthen the security of cryptographic systems and decision-making algorithms\cite{BB84,E91,OH05,BR03}, support secure client-server quantum computation\cite{BFK09}, and improve the sensitivity of scientific instruments\cite{GJC12,BRS07,JADW00}.
 An effective global quantum network is ultimately required to support such applications\cite{K08+,LSWKSY04,V14} and significant research has been conducted to realise such networks\cite{BDCZ98,F10,JTNMML09,LBSB13}.
 The most common method is the transmission of encoded optical signals along traditional fibre connections between more localised networks.

 Photons are traditionally proposed for the establishment of quantum entanglement between stationary quantum systems over moderate distances.
 Over longer distances, entanglement purification and entanglement swapping connecting a path comprised of shorter links will mitigate the exponential attenuation loss, the no-cloning theorem\cite{WZ82} and effects of imperfect devices \cite{BDCZ98}.
 The repeat-until-success nature of these techniques allows the rate of entanglement generation to decrease polynomially with increasing distance, with the fidelity of entanglement limited by the accuracy of the quantum gates operating in the repeaters.
-While experimental demonstration of short-range quantum communications has been effective\cite{R12,HI14}, long range repeater networks require the incorporation of fault-tolerant error correction methods, and numerous designs have been proposed \cite{F10,JTNMML09,LBSB13,MK14,ATL13,MHSDN10}.
+While experimental demonstration of short-range quantum communications has been effective\cite{R12,HI14}, long range repeater networks require the incorporation of fault-tolerant error correction methods, and numerous designs have been proposed \cite{F10,JTNMML09,LBSB13,MK14,ATL13,DMN08,MHSDN10}.
 These designs do not offer bandwidth higher than about a MHz and require dense repeater arrays.
 A global network constructed in this way would require high-power, low-temperature quantum devices with active control deployed in very hostile environments.
 While the deployment of satellite technology may mitigate this problem \cite{BBMHJS14}, a fully error corrected, global system has still not been developed.
-Hence a resource and/or rate comparison with traditional repeater networks or the method described in this work is not possible.
 Consequently, no known technology meets the stringent requirements for global deployment.
 In this work we present an alternative method that could be used to augment networks based on traditional repeaters and satellite technology.
 This approach can possibly solve crucial issues related to a global network in a way that remains compatible with other well known networking schemes.